• Skip to primary navigation

 • Crispy baked chicken thighs

-They also make an excellent bed for saucy dishes such as shrimp in cream sauce, keto sloppy joes, pulled beef, or beef Stroganoff.
+It also makes an excellent bed for saucy dishes such as shrimp in cream sauce, keto sloppy joes, pulled beef, or beef Stroganoff.

 Recipe Card